briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

 persons.

 11. _(k)_ "Volunteer firefighter's organization" means any organization of volunteer firefighters, as defined in Ohio R.C.
-146.01, that is organized and operated exclusively to provide financial support for a volunteer fire department or a volunteer fire company and that is recognized or ratified by a county, municipal corporation, or township.
+[146.01][ORC Section 146.01], that is organized and operated exclusively to provide financial support for a volunteer fire department or a volunteer fire company and that is recognized or ratified by a county, municipal corporation, or township.

 12. _(l)_ "Fraternal organization" means any society, order, state headquarters, or association within this State, except a college or high school fraternity,